 Long-range forecasts don't quite extend that far out in time, but cloud coverage climatology over many years might provide some indication of where viewing conditions could be the most favorable.

 Dr. Brian Brettschneider, an Alaska-based climatologist, compiled the following map, which shows the average cloud coverage during an early-April afternoon based on 44 years of data from 1979 to 2022.

 The climatology data indicate clouds are more likely to get in the way along northern portions of the eclipse's path, while southern areas tend to have a clearer sky at the time of year coinciding with the eclipse.

-Cities such as Austin and San Antonio in Central Texas, which will be situated along the path of totality on April 8, 2024, average only 30 to 40% cloud coverage on an early-April afternoon.
+Cities such as Austin and San Antonio in Central Texas, which will be situated along the path of totality on April 8, 2024, average about 50% cloud coverage on an early-April afternoon.

 According to a March 2015 blog post written by Brettschneider, April is the sixth-cloudiest month of the year on average for the Lower 48 states.

 But it's important to keep in mind that these are simply average amounts of cloud coverage, and the weather doesn't always abide by what it's "supposed" to do.

 A low-pressure system could potentially sweep across Texas and disrupt viewing conditions with clouds and rain in the state that favors the clearest skies along the path of the eclipse.
 Or high pressure might park itself over the northeastern U.S. and bring a clear day to the areas most likely to have stubborn cloud coverage in early April.